Billwilliams1952/KY-040-Encoder-Library---Arduino/README.md

 	// True if rotary number 'id' is the active one. bool IsActive ( uint8_t id );

-	// True if the dwitch associated with the encoder is pressed. bool SwitchPressed ( void );
+	// True if the switch associated with the encoder is pressed. bool SwitchPressed ( void );

 This program uses the Arduino API (**Arduino.h**) and **stdlib.h**; no other special libraries are required.
 It has been tested on the Arduino Micro.